LevProg/AICorruptionHakaton/README.md

 # HakatonCorruption
+### This is a project from the Hack AI hackathon
-## This repository is loaded with a laptop with model training, an archive with an application
+### This repository is loaded with a notebook with model training, and application